-The Federal Housing Administration’s home loan program is one of the three government backed loans and is also the most popular.
-The other two government backed loans are the VA and USDA programs.
-The FHA loan is also the favorite for first time homebuyers.
+The Federal Housing Administration’s home loan program is one of the three government-backed loans and is also the most popular.
+The other two government-backed loans are the VA and USDA programs.
+The FHA loan is also the favorite for first-time homebuyers.
 There are several reasons for this popularity but primarily the minimum down payment is only 3.5 percent of the sales price and easier to qualify for compared to other low down payment options.
-But at some stage of the life of the loan, homeowners can decide it’s time to refinance an existing mortgage.
-What are some of the considerations for refinancing?
+But at some stage of the life of the loan, homeowners can decide it’s time to refinance an existing mortgage for cash out.
+What are some of the considerations for a FHA cash out refinance?

 The obvious reason is to get a lower interest rate.
 Mortgage rates rise and fall over time and when someone buys a home and uses an FHA loan, it might be when rates are relatively high.
 Yet when rates fall back once again, homeowners may decide a refinance is a good idea.
 I can walk you through this decision making process to see if a refinance falls in your favor with a simple phone conversation.
 A refinance might also be a good idea when saving on interest with a shorter loan term.
 A shorter loan term, such as 10 or 15 years, will have higher monthly payments compared to a 30 year term but the amount of interest saved can be significant.
 Whatever the reason to refinance, it might also be a good idea to pull some equity out of the property in the form of an FHA cash out refinance.